-From Quonset huts to ballerinas

-Princeton scientists solve a nanotech mystery
+From Quonset huts to ballerinas: Scientists solve a nanotech mystery

-A team of Princeton researchers has untangled the mystery behind a puzzling phenomenon first observed more than a decade ago in the ultrasmall world of nanotechnology.
+Princeton Engineering researchers have untangled the mystery behind a puzzling phenomenon first observed more than a decade ago in the ultra-small world of nanotechnology.

 Why is it, researchers wondered, that tiny aggregates of soap molecules, known as surfactant micelles, congregate as long, low arches resembling Quonset huts once they are placed on a graphite surface?